Related Projects

 The Linnean Society of London has digitised 197 titles from Linnaeus's personal library, through the generous support of the Andrew W. Mellon Foundation, which are freely available online.
 They include books that Linnaeus used as reference material; all theses of his students that he supervised; and Linnaeus' personal copies of his own works, spanning from 1735 to 1776, many of them interleaved and copiously annotated in his own hand.

-Linnaeus's students' 186 dissertations are all available on the Hunt Institute for Botanical Documentation, and searchable on a database.
+Linnaeus's students' 186 dissertations are available in a searchable database on the Hunt Institute for Botanical Documentation, Carnegie Mellon University website.

 The Hunt Institute also provides access to two Linnaeus-related databases: "Index to Binomials Cited in the First Edition of Linnaeus' Species Plantarum" and "Index to Scientific Names of Organisms Cited in the Linnaean Dissertations".